-In 2007 I was the Project Manager for this challenging sculpture installation.
-My ten-person team (5 from the US and 5 from Greece) installed “Garden Sculpture” by the artist Michael Singer at the US Embassy in Athens, Greece.
+For this six-week project I assembled a ten-person team (five from the US and five from Greece) to install “Garden Sculpture” by the artist Michael Singer at the US Embassy in Athens, Greece.

-The project was completed on-time and within budget.
+The project was completed on-time, within budget, and without injuries.

 What Is FAPE?

-This sculpture was commissioned by The Foundation for Art and Preservation in Embassies (FAPE).
+The project was commissioned by The Foundation for Art and Preservation in Embassies (FAPE).
 This is a non-profit organization dedicated to placing American art in U.S. embassies around the world.
-For over 25 years, FAPE has contributed to the U.S. Department of State’s mission of cultural diplomacy by partnering with American artists.
+For over 30 years, FAPE has contributed to the U.S. Department of State’s mission of cultural diplomacy by partnering with American artists.
 These artists are specially chosen for artworks that encourage cross-cultural understanding.

-FAPE asked Michael Singer to design a sculpture alongside a new building constructed on the embassy grounds.
+FAPE asked Michael Singer to design a sculpture to be placed outside a new building constructed on the embassy grounds.
 This building was design by Kalman, McKinnell and Wood Architects.
-Michael McKinnell and Michael Singer have a long history of collaboration which first began with their award-winning Becton Dickinson project.
+Michael McKinnell and Michael Singer have a long history of collaboration which first began with their award-winning Becton, Dickinson and Company project.
 This new building and outdoor sculpture are adjacent to the existing embassy that was designed by the renown modern architect Walter Gropius.

 - Related Projects: